 And while there are good reasons we probably really don’t want a straight answer to the question…some of us are just too curious to resist the urge to dig a little deeper!

 So, is that morning joe beneficial or not, strictly from a health standpoint?
 Let’s find out.

 Note that this post will strictly examine black coffee—not sweetened or flavored coffee beverages.
 Introducing flavored syrups to the equation definitely dips the balance in the direction of unhealthy.

 - B vitamins.
 Coffee contains two important B vitamins—B2 (riboflavin) and B5 (pantothenic acid).
-Vitamin B2 helps the body process other dietary nutrients, while vitamin B5 maintains digestive and adrenal health, among other things.
+Vitamin B2 helps the body process other dietary nutrients.
+Vitamin B5 maintains digestive and adrenal health.